 I'm Liston, and I'm curious about how people make decisions and why they do the things they do.
-That curiosity has led me to study politics, economics, psychology, and now apply what I've learned through sales and marketing.
+That curiosity has led me to study politics, economics, psychology, and now I apply what I've learned to sales and marketing.

 Why I Write

 I write because I need to.
 It's just something I have to do.
 Back in 1999 I began writing music, then I studied and practiced copywriting, and now I write here on this blog.
 And I often write about questions that don't yet have good answers, and I strive to simplify complex topics.

 Over the last few years, I've focused on selling services.
 I was looking for a workable system to sell agency services for years, and just kept coming up empty.

 The sales literature I found was terribly out of date, based on selling products, and incorporated little science about how people make decisions.
 I also found that salespeople often created miserable buying experiences, and the sales content I found reinforced their shitty behavior.
 You can feel pushed around, like you’re nothing more than a number on a spreadsheet somewhere.
 Then there are those gross people who manufacture urgency like they’re selling T-shirts or camera accessories.

 It can feel like you’re being lied to, and like the sales profession is telling you that’s the best way to sell.

 I wanted a system that was ethical and had some grounding in science.
 Alec Baldwin’s famous “coffee is for closers” speech was written in 1984 – we’ve learned a lot about brain science and human behavior since then.
 And that information should influence how we market and sell ourselves and our firms.